apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

 ###State-Store:

-Currently, the only supported implementation of the state-store is Microsoft SQL Server.
-After [setting up](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) such an instance of SQL Server, set up the database for use by the federation system.
-This can be done by running the following SQL files in the database: **sbin/FederationStateStore/SQLServer/FederationStateStoreStoreProcs.sql** and **sbin/FederationStateStore/SQLServer/FederationStateStoreStoreTables.sql**
+Currently, we support only SQL based implementation of state-store (ZooKeeper is in the works), i.e. either MySQL or Microsoft SQL Server.

+For MySQL, one must download the latest jar version 5.x from [MVN Repository](https://mvnrepository.com/artifact/mysql/mysql-connector-java) and add it to the CLASSPATH.
+Then the DB schema is created by executing the following SQL scripts in the database:
+1. **sbin/FederationStateStore/MySQL/FederationStateStoreDatabase.sql**.
+2. **sbin/FederationStateStore/MySQL/FederationStateStoreUser.sql**.
+3. **sbin/FederationStateStore/MySQL/FederationStateStoreTables.sql**.
+4. **sbin/FederationStateStore/MySQL/FederationStateStoreStoredProcs.sql**.
+In the same directory we provide scripts to drop the Stored Procedures, the Tables, the User and the Database.
+**Note:** the FederationStateStoreUser.sql defines a default user/password for the DB that you are **highly encouraged** to set this to a proper strong password.

+For SQL-Server, the process is similar, but the jdbc driver is already included in the pom (license allows it).
+SQL-Server scripts are located in **sbin/FederationStateStore/SQLServer/**.

 Running a Sample Job
 --------------------